iontodirel/libaprsroute/README.md

 There are a few samples provided in the `examples` directory.

-The `android_kotlin` sample is an example on how to integrated the library in an Android application.
-The sample was generated using Google Android Studio.
+The `android_basic` sample shows how to integrate the library in an Android application.
+The sample was generated using Android Studio.